kachark/rust-optimal-transport/examples/README.md

 ```

 ## Anaconda
-To link against Anaconda python, you may need to add the following to `build.rs`:
+To link against Anaconda python (for matplotlib visualizations), you may need to add the following to `build.rs`:
 ```
-println!(
-    "cargo:rustc-link-arg=-Wl,-rpath,/path/to/anaconda3/lib/"
-);
+println!("cargo:rustc-link-arg=-Wl,-rpath,/path/to/anaconda3/lib/");

 ```